-The Outback™ Water Purification System for Emergency Preparedness, Survival, Camping, Food Storage Programs, and Disaster Relief
+Water Purification for Survival, Disaster Relief, Emergency Preparedness, Camping, and Food Storage Programs

 During and after natural disasters and emergencies, a person can only go a few days without clean, safe water.
-It is always wise to have an alternative source of safe drinking water - an emergency water purification system.
-Affordable, cost-effective, and easy to use, The Outback™ is the perfect emergency water source for you and your family.
+It is always wise to have an alternative source of safe drinking water, either stored water or an emergency water purification system.

 Water Filtration for Emergencies